LostInCompilation/PrettyOTA/README.md

 ### Dependencies

-You dont have to manually install the dependencies when using ArduinoIDE or PlatformIO.
+You don't have to manually install the dependencies when using ArduinoIDE or PlatformIO.
 Simply search for *PrettyOTA* in the library manager and install it.

 PrettyOTA needs the following libraries: